Watts-Lab/deliberation-topics/topics/policing_2022/new_discussion_question_header_racism.md

 ---
 name: policing_2020/new_discussion_question_header_racism.md
 type: noResponse
-author: @willschulz @JamesPHoughton
+author: Will Schulz, James Houghton
 modified: Nov 30, 2022
 ---

 # Discussion Question #2: Racism and Policing

 Do you agree or disagree with the following statement?
 Please state your view and discuss.

 ### Racism is a problem in policing.